 Collaboration:Real-life conversations are co-operative, with both parties collaborating to arrive at a clear understanding.
 If the system doesn’t understand what a caller said, does it help move things forward in an easy, natural way – or does the IVR just repeat the same thing before dismissing them

 Our learnings from the last decade of designing smart, connected and conversational IVRs has highlighted the importance of user-centred design (UCD).
-UCD is critical to designing great conversational designs.
+UCD is critical to designing great conversation designs.

 Figure 1: VoxGen user-centred design process

 Some of the differences when designing conversational interfaces relate to the methodologies, tools and skillsets utilised:

 Understanding contextual dialog norms – different conversational interfaces will need to support different users and different tasks.
 This means that a ‘one-size fits all’ approach to conversation design doesn’t work.
 An IVR for healthcare professionals will be used in a different context to users of a chatbot who want to find out the status of their order.
 Our own research has shown that these differing contexts and user needs impacts things like the formality of language expected, task priorities and even the specific words and phrases we use.
 We need to understand those specifics before we start the design through user research (e.g. user interviews, call listening and ethnography).
 This allows us to understand how context and the specific needs of the users we’re designing for will impact the overall conversation design.

 Documenting the design – the way we speak and the way we write are very different.
 But the way we read and the way we listen can also be very different.
 In voice user interface (VUI) design, we produce sample dialogs that are presented to clients in audio format and in ‘persona’.
 It’s much easier to depict the conversational flow as spoken dialog if people can hear it.
 Reaction to something somebody reads can be quite different to that same dialog in audio format.